Church Chair Warranties

-Classroom Essentials Online provides the original purchaser a warranty that covers manufacturing defects in material and workmanship for a period of three years from the date of purchase.
+Classroom Essentials Online provides the original purchaser a warranty that covers manufacturing defects in material and workmanship for a period of three years (excluding church chairs) from the date of purchase.
 If a product is deemed defective, CEO will at its discretion, repair or replace the component parts.
 Be advised that this warranty does not apply to damage that results from misuse, abuse, or neglect.
 CEO will make this determination based upon the information provided by the end user.

 - Warranty covers component parts only.

 - If necessary, you will be requested to send a damaged component part or parts to us for further evaluation.
 This is done at your expense.

 - Upon our evaluation, we will determine if damage is warranted.
 If warranted, we will provide replacement component parts at our expense.
 If damage is deemed from other than normal use, you, the customer, will be responsible.